zayamatias/retrotool/README.md

 	  - The list of sprites (2 sprites for a character will be created with the ored pixels setted on both)
 	  - The colors for each sprite row
 	  - The colors for the palette

+	 Yo will be able then to import the .asm into your code for usage.

+	 Happy sprite editing!!

 Español
 -------